 - Rating: 7/10.
 Although the lodge is in a great location, guests to Msali Beach have rated the service as not being of the highest caliber.

-This versatile accommodation option is a launchpad for some of the best diving in Pemba.
-As one of the cheaper mid-range options, the lodge is simplistic in style and has a charming, rustic feel to it that lends itself to creating a laid-back atmosphere.
+This versatile accommodation option is highly ranked as of the best Pemba Island hotels and launchpad for some of the best diving on the island.
+As one of the cheaper mid-range options, the Gecko Nature Lodge is simplistic in style and has a charming, rustic feel to it that lends itself to creating a laid-back atmosphere.
 The establishment is very well run and the efficient team of staff ensures that it is always spotlessly clean.

-- Location: Situated in the north-west of Pemba, home to a stretch boasting Pemba’s most idyllic beaches.
+- Location: Situated in the north-west of Pemba, boasting Pemba’s most idyllic beaches.

 - Price: Another very reasonably priced stay in Pemba.
 Standard rooms start from US$60 per night and the deluxe rooms go for US$85 and upwards – all stays include a complimentary breakfast.
 Guests looking to cut costs can also opt for one of the bunk beds in a shared room for only US$20 per night.